This post will show you the steps to take to become an EC Council-certified Ethical Hacker.

-- The CEH certification aims to equip professionals with the necessary skills to think like a hacker and identify system vulnerabilities.
+- The CEH certification aims to equip professionals with the skills to think like hackers and identify system vulnerabilities.

 - It emphasizes the importance of an ethical hacking mindset to assess and protect computer systems, networks, and applications.

-- IT professionals, security officers, auditors, and anyone involved in the field of information security.
+- IT professionals, security officers, auditors, and anyone involved in information security.

-- Individuals seeking to pursue a career in ethical hacking, penetration testing, or cybersecurity.
+- Individuals seeking a career in ethical hacking, penetration testing, or cybersecurity.

-- To obtain the CEH certification, candidates must pass a single exam (Exam Code: 312-50) administered by EC-Council.
+- To obtain the CEH certification, candidates must pass a single exam (Exam Code: 312-50) administered by the EC Council.

 - It is recommended that candidates have at least two years of experience in the information security domain.

-The CEH exam evaluates candidates on various domains, including:
+The CEH exam evaluates candidates in various domains, including: